jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         coated metal core, although it is currently possible to make them from pure ceramics or upon a white core based on Zirconia.
-Generally, due to their greater naturalness and translucency, the total-ceramic structures are indicated for the anterior teeth and, due to their greater resistance, those the metal core for the posterior ones.</p>\n"
+Generally, due to their greater naturalness and translucency, the total-ceramic structures are indicated for the anterior teeth and; due to their greater resistance, those the metal core for the posterior ones.</p>\n"
     - question: What is a stump in Dentistry?
       answer: "<p>It is a natural tooth that has been carved and worn to serve as